-I read through everything — because I’m a huge nerd and also an overeager rule follower going way back to my childhood days of bossing around my younger siblings — and then I kept reading.
-I read practically everything I could, and it was at once both way too much and also utterly not enough.
+I read through everything — because I’m a huge nerd and an overeager rule follower going way back to my childhood days of bossing around my younger siblings — and then I kept reading.
+I read practically everything I could, and it was both way too much and utterly not enough.

 The more I sought answers to my many, many questions about where, when, and why so much of the pregnancy advice we generally accept as Dogma originated, the more I found myself sinking into quicksand.

-My book Carrying On dives headfirst into that morass, but I’ll tell you what I came to realize in the end: most of it’s not as black-and-white as we think.
+My book Carrying On dives headfirst into that morass, but I’ll tell you what I realized in the end: most of it’s not as black-and-white as we think.

 Take weight gain guidelines, for instance.